 Component 2: Lifelong Learning/Continuing Medical Education

 To complete Component 2 requirements for Osteopathic Continuous Certification in the subspecialty of Sports Medicine, a physician must earn a minimum of 120 hours of CME credit during each three-year CME cycle.
-Of these, a minimum of 50 credit hours must be earned in the subspecialty of Sports Medicine, and at least 25 credit hours must be from programs sponsored by the American Osteopathic Academy of Sports Medicine.
-The remaining 25 credits may be distributed among:
+Of these, a minimum of 50 credit hours must be earned in the subspecialty of Sports Medicine.
+These can include:

 - ASSM-sponsored programs

 - Presenting sports medicine lectures at state or national conferences.
 A maximum of three hours per lecture (for speaking and preparation) will be awarded, for a maximum total of nine hours for three lectures.
 You’ll need to provide original documentation, either confirmation from the sponsoring organization or a program schedule showing the event date and location, the title of your lecture, and your listing as a speaker.

 - Sports medicine preceptor hours.
 Up to a maximum of 10 hours given (one hour given for every five hours recorded on the AOA activity report, up to a maximum of 50 recorded hours).
 Physicians must submit original documentation from an institution confirming these hours.